Aug 10, 2020 - 9:00am

 Determine the amount, if any, by which the maximum loan forgiveness will be reduced because of reduced employment or reduced salaries and wages; and

-The 8-week period during which expenses must be incurred or paid:
+The 24-week period during which expenses must be incurred or paid:

 2A.
 Determine loan forgiveness reduction based on a reduction in salaries or wages of more than 25%:

-For employees who earned $100,000 or less in 2019 (or were not employed by the borrower in 2019), the borrower’s loan forgiveness will be reduced for each employee whose average pay (salary or hourly wage) during the 8-week period is less than 75% of their average pay from January 1 to March 31, 2020.
+For employees who earned $100,000 or less in 2019 (or were not employed by the borrower in 2019), the borrower’s loan forgiveness will be reduced for each employee whose average pay (salary or hourly wage) during the 24-week period is less than 75% of their average pay from the full quarter prior to the 24-week period (for most borrowers: January 1 to March 31, 2020).
 The amount of the reduction in loan forgiveness is based on the amount of the reduction in pay.

 Safe Harbor: Borrowers can avoid having their loan forgiveness amount reduced if they restore an employee’s pay.
-Specifically, if the employee’s annual salary or hourly wage on June 30, 2020 is equal to or greater than their annual salary or hourly wage on February 15, 2020, the borrower’s loan forgiveness is not reduced.
+Specifically, if by not later than December 31, 2020, the employee’s annual salary or hourly wage is equal to or greater than their annual salary or hourly wage on February 15, 2020, the borrower’s loan forgiveness is not reduced.

 2B.
 Determine loan forgiveness reduction based on a reduction in the average number of employees.